Should I Spay My Dog?

-If you decide not to spay your pet, then it is quite possible that you will encounter a number of negative consequences.
+If you decide not to spay your pet, then you may encounter several negative consequences.
 That is why you should carefully consider all the negative aspects associated with the refusal to spay a dog.

 Negative consequences of non-spaying

-About once every eight months, your pet will come into season, which usually lasts up to three weeks.
-It is possible that at this time, love-starved male dogs from all around will come to visit your female dog.
+About once every eight months, your pet comes into season, usually lasting up to three weeks.
+It is possible that at this time, love-starved male dogs from all around will visit your female dog.